EMStokely/UniversalCSSFramework/README.md

 My solution also supports many other goodies most CSS frameworks leave out, including full print-to-paper website translation, small screen support, and accessibility.

 The Universal CSS Framework allows your website to be fully printable!
-It comes with styles that turn on and off non-printing design HTML5 structural elements in your web page, then enhancements that change tables and other features to print-friendly design so your customers or internal staff can see your web content displayed perfectly on the printed page!
-It comes with a customizeable print header, contact and copyright info, and landscape/portrait print-friendly design support you can customize.

-To support this feature you will need to use modern HTML5 layouts found in my README.HTML page or in my online HTML5 Tutorial (below).
+It comes with styles that turn on and off non-printing HTML5 structural elements in your web page, then adds enhancements that change HTML elements like tables and other features to a print-friendly design.
+Your customers or internal staff can now see your web content displayed perfectly on the printed page, as well!
+It comes with a fully customizeable print header, contact and copyright info, and landscape/portrait print-friendly design support.
+If your CSS is not helping your viewers print every page of your website content, then it is not a true CSS system.
+To support this feature you will need to use modern HTML5 layouts like those found in my README.HTML page or in my online HTML5 Tutorial (below).

-This CSS system also has a build in Mobile style sheet you can customize for smart phone or small device viewports.
+This CSS system also has a build in mobile style sheet you can customize for smart phone or small device viewports.
+My version is supported in older browsers unlike many of the ones built today.

-Finally, my code also enhances HTML5 used with WAI-ARIA attributes when used with the HTML5 and attributes found in the README.html file.
-My HTML5 Tutorial below demonstrates how to use ARIA the right way.
+Finally, my code also enhances HTML5 and WAI-ARIA attributes when used with the HTML5 attributes found in the README.html file.
+My HTML5 Tutorial below demonstrates how to use ARIA the right way, as well.

 With this CSS solution, I aim to deliver simple, cut-and-paste HTML and CSS code that new web developers can use with minimal customization.
 My CSS framework will allow you to deliver viewable content in 20+ years worth of historical browsers, while allowing your teams to safely move forward with cutting-edge web technology used in the browsers of tomorrow.